paulaRMachado/Testes/README.md

 # Testes
-It is and EXAMPLE, do not modify
+It is an EXAMPLE, do not modify